Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Pathvy

-One of the most common questions students ask is whether passion projects really matter anymore.
+One of the most common questions students ask is whether passion projects still matter.
 The short answer is yes, but only when they are done thoughtfully.
-Admissions officers are not looking for flashy or performative projects.
+Admissions officers are not looking for flashy or performative work.
 They are looking for curiosity, consistency, and genuine engagement.

 A strong passion project shows how you think, what you care about, and how you take initiative.
-It does not need to be on a non-profit or NGO scale or neither world-changing.
-It needs to be real, authentic and aligned with your other academic and personal interests on your college application.
+It does not need to be nonprofit-scale or world-changing.
+It needs to be real, authentic, and aligned with your broader academic direction, especially since projects often play a key role in shaping how your overall application is interpreted, as seen in What Common Extracurricular Mistakes Hurt Your Application.

-Below are 25 passion project ideas that work because they are flexible, personal, and grounded in actual student interests.
+Below are 25 passion project ideas that work because they are flexible, personal, and grounded in real student interests.

 Creative and Storytelling Projects